ctablex/core/packages/ctablex-core/docs/ObjectContent.md

 ### Behavior

 - Iterates over `Object.keys()` of the object from content context
-- Wraps each property value in a `ContentProvider`
+- Provides each property value via `ContentProvider`
 - Provides the property key via `KeyContext`
 - Provides the iteration index via `IndexContext`
 - Renders `join` content between properties (not before the first property)